ImaginariumLabs/size-harmony-hub/APIwidget/docs/user-guides/USER_GUIDE.md

 ### Installation

-1. Download the latest installer from the [releases page](https://github.com/your-org/apiwidget/releases)
+1. Download the latest installer from the [releases page](https://github.com/ImaginariumLabs/APIwidget/releases)
 2. Run the installer and follow the on-screen instructions
 3. Launch APIwidget from your Start menu or desktop shortcut
+4. Alternatively, use the `run-widget.bat` script in the root directory to run the application in development mode

 ### First Launch